pass-culture/pass-culture-institutional/README.md

 - `yarn backend`: Start the backend development server.
 - `yarn clear`: Remove temporary files and caches in the frontend directory.
 - `yarn setup:frontend`: Install the frontend dependencies.
-- `yarn setup:backend`: Install the backen dependencies.
+- `yarn setup:backend`: Install the backend dependencies.
 - `yarn setup`: Install the frontend and backend project dependencies.
 - `yarn dev`: Run during development.
 It clears caches, and starts the frontend and backend servers.
 - `yarn audit:all`: Test all the vulnerabilities packages.
-- `yarn test:deadcode`: Test the frontend and backend dead code.
+- `yarn test:deadcode`: Test both frontend and backend dead code.
 - `yarn test:deadcode:update`: Update the frontend and backend dead code snapshots.